-I encourage you to visit your local bookstore, including M and M Books in Cedar Rapids, to purchase your copy of Running Wild Press’s second volume of collected stories.
+I encourage you to visit your local bookstore to purchase your copy of Running Wild Press’s second volume of collected stories.
 This is the only place to read my story “Idylls of the King!”
 But if you have to buy it from Amazon, so be it.

 Check it out!
 My story “Snake Charmer” is in this issue of Saw Palm out of the University of South Florida!

-My Christmas-themed horror story “The Most Wonderful Time of the Year” can be found this month in the journal Intellectual Refuge.
-Click here.
+My Christmas-themed horror story “The Most Wonderful Time of the Year” was printed in the journal Intellectual Refuge.

 Check out my short story “Our Lady of the Crossroads” in Issue #2 of Wizards in Space Literary Magazine.
 Buy your copy here!